finnito/Science/content/09scie/space/3-day-and-night.md

 ---

+## Task / Ngohe

-Open this link on your laptop: [https://theskylive.com/3dsolarsystem](https://theskylive.com/3dsolarsystem)
+1. Open this link on Classroom: [https://www.scootle.edu.au/ec/viewing/L696/index.html#](https://www.scootle.edu.au/ec/viewing/L696/index.html#)
+2. Work through the animation and answer the 10 questions
+3. Write the correct answer for each into your book!

 ---